 181-187 Charlotte Street was constructed around 1911 and is a good example of early twentieth century commercial architecture.
-It was originally the home of J. Mendel Greene Music Co. which operated in the building until 1930.
+It was originally the home of J. Mendel Greene Music Co. until 1930.
 Although the building had been clad, it retains its cornice and horizontal elements which characterized commercial architecture during this period.